-JBAO seeks to publish articles of the highest quality about a wide variety of areas related to business administration.
-The goal of the review process is to make sure that every article published by JBAO meets this high standard.
+JBAO seeks to publish articles of quality about a wide variety of areas related to business administration.
+The goal of the review process is to make sure that every article published by JBAO meets this standard.

 Each article submitted to JBAO is subjected to the following review process:

 From all of the submitted papers, the editors will select papers that are suitable for inclusion in the journal, based upon their consistency with the journal's stated mission.

 For each suitable paper the editors will assign at least two referees to review the paper.
 The reviewing process is based on the concept of blind review, i.e., the reviewer does not know the identity of the author(s) and vice versa.

 After a careful review of the paper, referees will send it back to the editors with comments to the editors, accept/reject/revise recommendations, and suggestions to authors about how to revise the paper.

 The editors will make the final decision to accept, reject, accept conditionally, or reject with an invitation to revise and resubmit.
 The final decision will be based on the recommendations of the reviewers and upon their judgment about the quality of the paper, its alignment with the mission of the journal, and its interest to the journal's audience.
 The editor will transmit the reviews and the final decision to the author(s).

 The acceptance rate goal for the JBAO is 30%.